jjohn49/TicTacToe/README.md

 # TicTacToe
-Practiceign JS and Manipulating the DOM
+Practicing JS and Manipulating the DOM